Before tinting your car or truck windows, you should familiarize yourself with laws regulating vehicle window tinting. Some dark tints are illegal.

-In some cases, drivers or passengers may have a legally recognizable medical need to have tinted vehicle windows.
+Sometimes, drivers or passengers may have a legal medical need to have tinted vehicle windows.
 Even when the tint level would otherwise violate their state's vehicle code, it can be allowed for medical reasons.

 Medical Necessity Exemptions to Window Tint Laws

 Many state vehicle window tinting laws contain exemptions.
 Exemptions may apply to a vehicle if a frequent driver or passenger has a valid medical or vision-related condition.
 These conditions require limiting exposure to sunlight.

 Examples of medical conditions that may qualify under these exemptions are: